-The air temperature in some clubs is controlled.
-The ideal air temperature at chest level is around 40 degree F. Not only is it comfortable for the curlers, the heat keeps the relative humidity lower so frost won't build up on the ice.
+The air temperature in most clubs is controlled.
+The ideal air temperature at chest level is around 40 F. Not only is it comfortable for the curlers, the heat keeps the relative humidity lower so frost won't build up on the ice.
 Some clubs have dehumidification systems.
 This further decreases the relative humidity.
 Lower latitude clubs with no heating capabilities usually have frost problems.
 Higher latitude clubs with no heat are very cold and dry.
 In extremely cold and dry cases, the ice will ”sublimate”.
 Sublimation is the process of ice changing to vapor without passing through the liquid stage.

 The skip controls the game by determining the game strategy and calling all of the shots.
 Since the rocks curl as they travel down the ice, the throwers must aim at a point other than the intended resting point.
 The skip is responsible for providing an aiming point.
 He or she places the broom upright, directly over the desired aiming point.
 The skip is also responsible for determining whether sweeping is necessary and communicating this to the sweepers*

 The use of a team coach is becoming more popular.
 Curling coaches are required to “passively coach” the team.
 Rules state that the coach cannot interact with the team during play.
 Even with the existence of a team coach, the skip must call all of the shots.
 Coaches generally communicate before, after and in some cases, during a break half way through the game.
 Time-outs are another opportunity for coaches to intervene.

-* There are certain instances when the skip is not responsible for determining sweeping.
-The sweepers judge the distance and sweep when necessary (See the Sweeping section)
+* On more skilled teams the skip is not responsible for determining sweeping.
+The sweepers judge the distance and sweep when necessary (See the Sweeping section).